dartmouth-cs98-23f/verbatim_backend/README.md

 ## Deployment

 The backend is deployed via Heroku.
+We are utilizing a PostgreSQL database, which is connected to the deployed version of our app as a Heroku resource.

 ## Authors